AqurikReal/aqurik.fun/README.md

-*Also this is my first serious project so please dont send me a pipebomb in my mailbox for terrible html formating, also nice feedback is always welcome ! :)*
+*This is my first serious project so please dont send me pipebombs for my terrible html formating, also nice feedback is always welcome ! :)*